wibron/facebook-noemoticons/README.md

-## Facebook Icon-remover
+## Facebook Emoticon-remover

-An extension that removes ALL the ugly icons on facebook.
+An extension that removes ALL the ugly smileys on Facebook.

 Enjoy.